Charles II, Count of Nevers

-Charles II (died in Louvre in 1521) was Count of Nevers (1506–1521).
-He was son of Engelbert de La Mark and Charlotte de Bourbon-Vendome.
+Charles II (died 1521) was the Count of Nevers (1506–1521).
+He was the son of Engelbert de La Marck and Catherine de Bourbon-Vendome.

-He belongs to the House de La Mark.
+He belongs to the House de La Marck.
 His father Engelbert, Count of Nevers (1491–1506) was son of John I, Duke of Cleves (1384–1404) and Elisabeth Countess of Nevers.
 Elisabeth was great-granddaughter of Philip II duke of Burgundy.

 Charles II succeeded his father in 1506.
 He married in 1504 to Marie d'Albret, Countess of Rethel, daughter of Jean d'Albret and Charlotte Countess of Rethel.
 Thus he became Count of Rethel jure uxoris.
 They had: